Online Associate in Healthcare Administration: An Inside Look

 • Critical thinking and decision-making skills.

-• Interpersonal and organizational communications skills.
+• Interpersonal and organizational communication skills.

 • Human resource management and practices.